 Therefore, compared to when the Universe was extremely young, the amount of space that we can see today is billions of times larger.
 As the distance between them widens, the galaxies are also getting farther away.

 There are billions upon billions of other stars in the galaxy, yet we haven’t even sent a space probe to the nearest one yet.
-Even the planets in our own solar system have not been fully discovered by humans.
+Even the planets in our solar system have not been fully discovered by humans.
 In other words, the majority of the cosmos is yet unknown.

 Article written by: Krishnapriya JR